 Sunday 9:00-10:30 (Room 3)

 How does Canadian weapons law actually work?
 What counts as a punch dagger or a gravity-assist blade?
 Are any 1980’s ninja movie weapons still legal?
-John will answer all these questions and more in this lecture.
+John will answer all these questions and more in this show-and-tell lecture.